- Skip Ahead to

 Projects you don't have access to

 You can trigger Rules on projects that you don’t have access to but the yellow lightning bolt icon will not be displayed, to indicate that a Rule is running.

 Anyone can trigger a Rule, including Guests.

 Permissions: A few considerations

-- Only the owner of a Rule can edit or delete a Rule.
+- Only the owner of a Rule can delete a Rule.